knguy121102/3DPoseTracking/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Working with Branches

+This project uses Git branches for feature development and bug fixes.
+To work on a new feature:

+1. Create a new branch: `git checkout -b feature-name`
+2. Make your changes
+3. Commit and push: `git push -u origin feature-name`
+4. Create a Pull Request when ready to merge